tshmak/lassosum/README.md

 install.packages("/path/to/downloaded_binary_file", repos=NULL)
 ```

-Or you can install the latest development version using `devtools`
+Or you can install the latest development version using `devtools`.
+(Windows users will need [Rtools](https://cran.r-project.org/bin/windows/Rtools/) also.)
 ```r
 devtools::install_github("tshmak/lassosum")
 ```